 Colombo, the commercial capital of Sri Lanka, has a long history as an important port on the old east-west trade routes and has been variously ruled by the Portuguese, British and Dutch.
 That heritage is shown in its architecture and unique culture.
 The city is growing fast and transforming into a regional business center, filled with exciting things to do and see.

 We spend 3 nights at the Shangri-La, Colombo, a 5-star hotel located in the heart of the city, between the Galle Face Green promenade and Beira Lake.
 The hotel was opened just 4 months before our visit and we had the chance to stay in one of its beautiful suites, overlooking the Indian Ocean.
 The property has 500 rooms, spa, 24-hour gym, outdoor pool, conference/event spaces, and several restaurants and bar.
+Click here to book your stay at Shangri-La, Colombo.

-During our stay, we enjoyed some of the native-inspired cuisine and beverages created by the Celebrity Chef, Dharshan Munidasa at Kaema Sutra Restaurant and also the famous duck at the authentic Chinese restaurant Shang Palace.
+Meanwhile visiting Colombo, we enjoyed some of the native-inspired cuisine and beverages created by the Celebrity Chef, Dharshan Munidasa at Kaema Sutra Restaurant and also the famous duck at the authentic Chinese restaurant Shang Palace.

 Colombo is definitely a city you should add in your travel itinerary to Sri Lanka.